 It's raining...kids?
 Top tips on camping with small people

-It is a fact universally acknowledged that it rains in this country.
-A lot.
-Oh, how it does rain.
-Decide to do anything, like have a weekend away, go for a hike or go to a festival, and the skies will open out of what seems like pure perverseness.
+It is a fact universally acknowledged that it occasionally rains in this country.
+Decide to do anything, like have a weekend away, go for a hike or go to a festival, and the skies will often open out of what seems like pure perverseness.
 You can sometimes try and outdo this perverseness by carrying an umbrella everywhere you go, but this method isn’t foolproof and is not to be recommended when doing activities such as windsurfing or rock climbing.

 Add children into the mixture and it can get a lot worse.
 Kids are whirling energetic little things (sadly), and are not generally going to be as content as adults to stay indoors for the entire weekend (cough).
 Even if you’re staying in a bells and whistles giant tent, a luxury lodge or in your brand spanking new motorhome, the ability of kids to get cabin fever seems to be much higher than adults, probably due to the lack of alcohol in the mixture.
 So, as it will certainly rain on you at some point during a camping trip with the kids, we’ve put together some tips to ensure that things don’t get too murderous.

-First up, you really won’t have to sit in a damp tent for three days straight unless the rain is of Biblical proportions.
-Even in Blighty it does stop sometimes, so the first priority is to make sure you’ve packed Wellies, raincoats and weatherproof gear for the whole family so you can get out and about as soon as torrential rain looks like slowing down for a bit (peering out of the tent to check this on a regular basis can be viewed as an activity in itself if you’re really stuck).
-Have a look at the Pitchup.com campsite listing as well to see what attractions, walking trails, cycle paths and other things to do are nearby.
+First up, you really won’t have to sit in a damp tent or in your caravan/lodge for three days straight unless the rain is of Biblical proportions.
+Even in Blighty it does stop sometimes, so the first priority is to make sure you’ve packed Wellies, raincoats and weatherproof gear for the whole family to get out and about as soon as torrential rain looks like slowing down for a bit (peering outside to check this on a regular basis can be viewed as an activity in itself if you’re really stuck).
+Have a look at the info under the 'local attractions' tab of your Pitchup.com campsite listing as well to see what attractions, walking trails, cycle paths and other things to do are nearby.

-The main problem with going out and splashing in puddles will be getting everything dried afterwards – if you’re in a tent and so don’t have an indoor area handy to spread out wet macs etc, look for a site with a drying room.
-Or, if despite all your care about getting wet weather gear, the issue is wet socks (it will be), stay on a site with a launderette.
+The main problem with going out and splashing in puddles will be getting everything dried afterwards – if you don’t have an indoor area handy to spread out wet macs etc, look for a site with a drying room .
+Or, if despite all your care about getting wet weather gear, the issue is wet socks (it will be), stay on a site with a launderette .
 Also, your mother told us to tell you to bring at least two extra changes of clothes and as many spare pairs of socks as you can manage.
 Stuff them inside the Wellies when you’re travelling for optimum feeling-clever space.

-You can also look for a campsite with as many indoor activities as possible, so that the only time you should feel raindrops on your head is running from your tent or caravan to the games room, indoor swimming pool or on-site-restaurant/cafe.
-Or if it’s been raining for a couple of days and everyone is tacitly acknowledged that some time apart would be best for all concerned, send the kids off to the play area or kids' club while you do something much more fun and grown up like going to the hot tub or TV room.
+You can also look for a campsite with as many indoor activities as possible, so that the only time you should feel raindrops on your head is running from your pitch to the games room , indoor swimming pool or on-site-restaurant/café .
+Or if it’s been raining for a couple of days and everyone is tacitly acknowledged that some time apart would be best for all concerned, send the kids off to the play area or kids' club while you do something much more fun and grown up like going to the hot tub or TV room .